janpeuker/awesome-tech-roles/README.md

 - [STC](https://www.stc.org/about-stc/defining-technical-communication/) - The Society for technical communication defining Technical Communication.
 - [Technical Writer at Netlify](https://career-ladders.dev/docs/#technical-writer-i) - Technical Writer in Netlify&apos;s Career Ladder by Sarah Drasner, author of "Engineering Management for the Rest of Us".
 - [Technical Writing](https://developerexperience.io/practices/tech-writing) - Developer Experience Knowledge Base entry on Technical Writing.
+- [When Life gives you lemons write better error messages](https://wix-ux.com/when-life-gives-you-lemons-write-better-error-messages-46c5223e1a2f) - Great blog from Jenni Nadler showing how Tech Writers can be deeply embedded into the feature development process, in this case error messages.
 - [Who Will Write your Company&apos;s Technical Content](https://philipkiely.com/essays/who_will_write.html) - Philip Kiely&apos;s book and blog are a reference, here an example post on how to split responsibility for writing.
 - [Write the Docs Interview Guide](https://www.writethedocs.org/hiring-guide/) - Write the Docs is a great resource on technical writing and has a role interview guide.